Integrations > Authentication and SSO

 - Secure API access: MCP server uses resulting token to access target service APIs

-Advanced implementations allow MCP servers to accept existing SSO tokens directly:
+Want to skip the extra steps?
+Advanced implementations let MCP servers accept existing SSO tokens directly:

 - AI client presents valid OIDC ID token or access token from identity provider